zsparal/api-documentation/source/index.rst

    :ref:`payment's status change <guides/payment-status-changes>`.
 You should define a webhook when creating the payment.

-   In response to you webhook being called your application just needs to issue a ``200 OK`` status.
-From that response Mollie can tell that your processing the new status was successful – for any other response we keep trying.
+   In response to your webhook being called your application just needs to issue a ``200 OK`` status.
+From that response Mollie can tell that your processing of the new status was successful – for any other response we keep trying.

 #.
 Processing the webhook request your website :ref:`fetches the payment status <v2/payments-get>` using the Mollie API.
    This fetched status serves to mark the order as paid, trigger fulfilment and send out an email confirmation to the